Admission requirements - MSc International Development Studies

 Contact us through the contact button above to discuss the possibilities of a pre-master or how to mitigate knowledge gaps if you are still in the process of obtaining your degree.

-Find out more about enrolment and fees of a pre-master's programme.
+Find out more about pre-master's programmes.

 Additional context for admission